atlassubbed/atlas-query-stream/README.md

 In the above case, each time the `if` block is run, it returns a unique subquery.
 If you are writing queries, always wrap them in an arrow function so that the caller can use multiple instances if they need to.

+## caveats

+#### returning data

+If a query returns an `Array` or a `Function`, the query stream will assume you are returning another query.
+Results should be any truthy value except an `Array` or `Function`.
+If your query needs to return an array of data, return an object with an array field instead: `{results: yourArray}`.
+Returning any falsy value will tell the query stream that the current query did not find any result.
+In this case, the query will be re-run in the (sub)tree in which it was started.

 #### query order

 If you're running multiple queries (e.g. `new QueryStream(...queries)`), the order in which they and their subqueries run is set to alternate.
 This is to avoid using `unshift`.
 If you are running multiple queries, make sure your queries are pure and do not depend on each other.